The Life and Death of 9413: a Hollywood Extra: Filming

-Since the filmmakers had no access to a studio, the film was shot at their homes; walls were painted black, to provide a background.
+Since the filmmakers had no access to a studio, the film was shot at their homes; walls were painted black to provide a background.
 According to Movie Makers writer Herman G. Weinberg and Jack Spears of Films in Review, it was filmed primarily at Florey's house; however, film historian David E. James said that it was filmed in Vorkapić's kitchen.
 In an interview, Florey said that filming was done in his kitchen and in Vorkapić's living room.
 Some scenes were filmed in Toland's garage.
 The film has three basic types of composition: miniature sets, close-ups of live actors, and newsreel-like scenes of Hollywood and film studios.
 It includes abrupt cuts, rapid camera movement, extensive superimposition, dim lighting, and twisted shapes and forms at disorienting angles.
 The film has elements of German Expressionism, echoing The Cabinet of Dr. Caligari (1920); its opening credits, in particular, are angular and expressionistic.
 A single 400-watt lamp was used as lighting for the film; two lamps were originally planned, but one burned out before filming began.
 During closeups, the actors would hold the light bulb in their hands to light their faces.
 When an actor changed position, they would switch the bulb from one hand to another.
 The actors' faces are often in partial shadow as a result, their features obscured.
-Toland also used small reflectors which he borrowed from film studios, which included a light bulb hung inside a cone-shaped mirror.
+Toland also used small reflectors that he borrowed from film studios, which included a light bulb hung inside a cone-shaped mirror.
 The film's acting is abstract and stylized, with the actors mouthing gibberish instead of speaking words.
 A recording of Rhapsody in Blue was played constantly during filming, so that the actors would (in Florey's words) become "saturated" with the rhythm of the "blues".
 This was a source of annoyance for his neighbors and landlord.

 Scenes of Hollywood cityscapes (top) and of heaven at the end of the film (bottom) were achieved with miniature sets made from paper cubes, tin cans, cigar boxes, toy trains and an Erector Set.